Christmas tree decorating ideas – stylish looks to try for 2022

 Gail Wetherell from florist Rebel Roses explained that foliage isn't only for the best Christmas wreaths – it's perfect for use on your tree too.
 "Foliage is a must for Christmas.
 By mixing different varieties, textures, and tones, you can easily create a 3D showstopper," she said.

-Embrace the concept to create a natural, rustic-looking tree that will look as though it's just been plucked from the forest.
+Embrace the concept to create a natural, rustic-looking tree that looks freshly plucked from the forest.
 Layer berries, branches, moss, and leaves throughout your tree (fake is best for longevity).
-The main color theme of this look is red, green, and brown, so you could add a few more pieces of non-foliage-based decor too to really make it come alive.
+The main colour theme of this look is red, green, and brown, so you could add a few more pieces of non-foliage-based decor too to make it come alive.

 The poinsettia is traditionally used in festive floral displays thanks to its red leaves and green foliage.
 Including this flower in your Christmas tree decor makes for a fresh twist on a traditional idea.
 Consider using faux flowers to ensure you can use them year after year.